Skip to content

 end

-You may have noticed we're returning an Error page component in the example above.
-You'll need to actually create this component, which will serve as the generic error page for your application.
-Here's an example error component you can use as a starting point.
+You'll need to create the error page components referenced above.
+Here's an example you may use as a starting point.

 vue